Donita Sparks: Career

 Sparks met Suzi Gardner in 1984 and they formed the creative foundation of L7 by 1985.
 Sparks and Gardner had both worked at LA Weekly, although at separate times, and were active participants in the Art punk DIY scene in the Echo Park/Silver Lake area when they began writing music together.
 Sparks credited mutual friends at LA Weekly for connecting her to Gardner and stated that the publisher was a cultural hub of performance artists, writers, and musicians including Vaginal Davis and Jonathan Gold on staff at the time.

 Recognized for subverting and transcending the expectations of performers in the late 80s and early 90s, L7 produced seven original studio albums between 1985 and 2019.
 In a 1993 article for Spin which featured L7 on the magazine's cover, Renée Crist described L7 as "four of the funniest, meanest, strongest, coolest, most pissed-off women I know" and as "wild, rambunctious, spontaneous" with a stage show that "is a wash of buddy love, crowd working, and acrobatics".

 In 1994, Sparks appeared in the John Waters film Serial Mom as a musician and performer in the fictitious band "Camel Lips."

 Sparks released her debut solo record Transmiticate as Donita Sparks and the Stellar Moments in February 2008.
-The Boston Globe, in a June 2008 review, described Sparks performance as high energy with a commanding stage presence.
+The Boston Globe, in a June 2008 review, described Sparks' performance as high energy with a commanding stage presence.

 In 2008, Sparks and Kristin Hersh co-founded CASH Music (Coalition of Artists and Stakeholders) as a means to self release their own music; the non-profit organization has grown to offer marketing and publishing tools for musicians that are open source.

-Sparks's music has been featured in the films Natural Born Killers, Brokeback Mountain, Perks of Being a Wildflower and in the video games Grand Theft Auto: San Andreas and Rock Band 2.
+Sparks' music has been featured in the films Natural Born Killers, Brokeback Mountain, Perks of Being a Wildflower and in the video games Grand Theft Auto: San Andreas and Rock Band 2.

-She is also the drummer for the tribute band, Lou Man Group, a performance homage to Lou Reed and the Blue Man Group.
+Sparks is also the drummer for the tribute band, Lou Man Group, a performance homage to Lou Reed and the Blue Man Group.